 The semi-circular arcades.
 The forum square was surrounded by large arcades and by two semi-circular exedras on two floors, with rectangular niches.
 Inside them, there were statues of triumphs and members of the Giulia family.
 The attic was decorated with Caryatids and trophies.
 Here, the judicial activities of the urban praetors, dealing with civil cases, took place.
 In late antiquity, educational and educational functions were also exercised in this place.

 The Hall of the Colossus.
-At the end of the Portico, on the left, there was a large square room.
-Its back wall housed a colossal statue, probably the Colossus of Augustus.
+At the end of the Portico, on the left, was a large square room.
+Its back wall housed the colossal statue of the Genius of Augustus.
+The ruins of its decoration and the statue are exposed in the Museum of the Imperial Fora.

 The House of the Knights of Rhodes.
 On the northern exedra of the Forum, you can admire a building known as the House of the Knights of Rhodes.
 It is a Roman structure from the end of the 1st century BC., modified with the construction of the Forum of Augustus.
 In the Middle Ages, it was enlarged and occupied by the Knights of Malta and Rhodes.
-Noteworthy is the elegant 15th-century loggia.
+Inside it, you can now visit the Hall of Honor, the Byzantine Hall and the Loggetta, frescoed and equipped with wooden ceilings.
+In the underground level of the building, you can instead admire the Palatine Chapel, dedicated to St. John the Baptist, patron of the Order of the Knights.

 Per tutte le info visita la pagina: Fori Imperiali